 Alexis Hoag-Fordjour

-Professor Hoag-Fordjour previously served as the inaugural practitioner-in-residence at the Eric H. Holder Jr. Initiative for Civil & Political Rights at Columbia University, and as a lecturer at Columbia Law School.
-Prior to academia, she spent more than a decade as a civil rights and criminal defense lawyer, primarily representing capitally convicted clients in federal post-conviction proceedings, with the NAACP Legal Defense and Educational Fund, Inc. and the Office of the Federal Public Defender.
-Professor Hoag-Fordjour graduated from Yale University and NYU School of Law, where she was a Derrick Bell Public Interest Scholar.
-She served as a law clerk for the late Judge John T. Nixon of the United States District Court for the Middle District of Tennessee.
+Prior to academia, Hoag-Fordjour was the inaugural practitioner-in-residence at the Eric H. Holder Jr. Initiative for Civil & Political Rights at Columbia University, and as a lecturer at Columbia Law School.
+She spent more than a decade as a civil rights and criminal defense lawyer, primarily representing capitally convicted clients in federal post-conviction proceedings, with the NAACP LDF and the Office of the Federal Public Defender in Nashville, Tennessee.
+She’s a graduate of Yale College and NYU Law, and clerked for the late Judge John T. Nixon of the U.S. District Court for the Middle District of Tennessee.